OLuwis/revanced-extra-apks/README.md

 ### Using with Obtainium

+Obtainium is an app that tracks updates for apps installed outside Google Play.

-!IMPORTANT: IF YOU ARE GOING TO USE OBTAINIUM FOR TRACKING THE RELEASES AND APKS, PLEASE ACTIVATE THE VERIFICATION FOR ONLY INSTALLED APPS, THIS WAY YOU DONT SUFFER FROM RATE LIMIT. 👍
+!IMPORTANT: IF YOU ARE GOING TO USE OBTAINIUM FOR TRACKING THE RELEASES AND APKS, PLEASE ACTIVATE THE VERIFICATION FOR ONLY INSTALLED APPS, THIS WAY YOU DONT SUFFER FROM RATE LIMIT.

 1. Download Obtainium from their [Github](https://github.com/ImranR98/Obtainium) or [F-Droid](https://f-droid.org/pt_BR/packages/dev.imranr.obtainium.fdroid/).